nimblehq/flutter-templates/.github/wiki/Deployment.md

     - **FASTLANE_SESSION**: When your Apple ID has Two-Factor Authentication or Two-Step verification information, we can’t validate your Apple ID with a prompt on your CI machine.
 We need to generate a login session for Apple ID in advance with `spaceauth`.
 Please check `Method 2: Two-step or two-factor authentication` in [here](https://docs.fastlane.tools/getting-started/ios/authentication/) to get the fastlane session and read the note in `Important note about session duration`.
     - **MATCH_PASSWORD**: This will be referred to internally in `fastlane match` to decrypt your profiles.
 We can get the password from the one who has Admin access in Apple Store Connect.
     - **KEYCHAIN_PASSWORD**: We can create a keychain password for ourself and it could be anything.
-    - **SSH_PRIVATE_KEY**: In order to fetch the distribution files from Github’s [Match repository](https://codesigning.guide/), we have to [generate an SSH key](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) and save it as the environment variable in CI.
+    - **SSH_PRIVATE_KEY**: In order to fetch the distribution files from Git’s [Match repository](https://codesigning.guide/), we have to generate an SSH key and save it as the environment variable in CI.

 - Run the corresponding workflows CI or `fastlane` commands and enjoy the result!